MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 ### Choose an environment

 For best results, start by ensuring that the home page is set to the right environment.
-More information [Sign in to Power Apps](sign-in.md).
+More information [Choose an environment](sign-in-to-power-apps.md#choose-an-environment).

 > [!div class="mx-imgBorder"]
 > ![Environment switcher.](media/intro-maker-portal/environment-switcher.png)